-Ayyam-i-Ha is a multiple-day Baha’i festival that is joyously celebrated in countries and territories all over that world.
+Ayyam-i-Ha is a multiple-day Baha’i festival that is joyously celebrated in countries and territories all over the world.
 It typically falls around the end of February and beginning of March (with the recent worldwide implementation of the Baha’i or Badi calendar the exact dates of Ayyam-i-Ha shift and move within the Gregorian calendar).

-Now let’s briefly look at what Ayyam-i-Ha is, what it means, and how it’s celebrated:
+Let’s briefly look at what Ayyam-i-Ha is, what it means, and how it’s celebrated:

 What is Ayyami-i-Ha?